What Does it Take to Be an Anthropology and Archeology Professor?

-In the United States, there were 7,100 jobs for Anthropology and Archeology Professor in 2016.
+In 2016, there was an estimated number of 7,100 jobs in the United States for Anthropology and Archeology Professor.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Anthropology and Archeology Professor by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Anthropology & Archeology Professor are Colorado, Arizona, and Florida.
 Watch out if you plan on working in Wyoming, Minnesota, or Maine.
 These states have the worst job growth for this type of profession.